FarronF/limerick-council-meetings/meetings/2020/12/15-Virtual Meeting of the Travel and Transportation Strategic Policy Committee/Minutes - Meeting of the Travel and Transportation Strategic Policy Committee - 20th October 2020.md

 scheme will go to public consultation before Christmas.
 He added that consultants are

-currently being appointed on the MIC to city centre scheme.--- 5
+currently being appointed on the MIC to city centre scheme.
+---
+5

 In relation to planning for Shannon Bridge this is currently in discussion to determine the